-The following procedure applies only to systems that are shipped with a Height adjustable stand (HAS) stand :
+The following procedure applies only to systems that are shipped with a Basic All-in-One stand:

-- 1 To install the stand:
+- 1. To install the stand :

-- a Align the tabs on the stand [1].
+- a) Align the tabs on the stand [1].

-- b Snap the stand into place on the back cover [2].
+- b) Snap the stand into place on the back cover [2].

-2 Follow the procedure in After working inside your computer
+2. Follow the procedure in After working inside your computer